ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

   </tr>
 </table>

-Here is an example of a configuration:
+Below is an example of a configuration:

 ```html
 <script type="application/json" id="amp-subscriptions">